 The awning is attached as shown in Fig. E and Photos 15 and 16.
 A slide-in channel at the peak and turnbuckle clips along the edges make for a quick, no-hassle on-and-off in spring and fall.
 The approximately 16 x 16-ft., one-piece, vinylized canvas weighs only about 10 lbs., so it’s easy to handle.

 Before beginning any work, be sure to have your local building inspector look at your plans.
 Your town may have special requirements for a structure such as this, and will probably require a building permit and inspection.
 Your inspector may also require the enclosure to be checked by a structural engineer.
 Even if it’s not required, the cost of an inspection is a worthwhile investment in peace of mind.
 NOTE: Building codes in some regions require additional seismic and highwind anchors.
-Ask your building inspector about local requirements.
+Ask your building inspector about local requirements for a screen room.

 For a furniture-quality interior, use D-grade (nearly blemish-free) cedar for the entire structural framework, with the exception of the laminated 1-3/4 x 12-in. beam (Photos 5 and 6) at the peak.
 You can substitute treated lumber for the framework, which will cut costs substantially, though the wood will show some imperfections.
 The foundation timbers are pressure-treated 6x6s.
 Bolts, screws, door hardware, paint and other miscellaneous hardware will add several hundred dollars to the cost.